-In September 2014, the Company entered into a collaboration agreement with Intrexon for the development and commercialization of allogeneic cell therapeutics for the treatment or repair of damaged articular hyaline cartilage in humans, utilizing Intrexon's proprietary technology.
-The term of the Collaboration Agreement commences upon the effective date, September 30, 2014, and continues until either written notice of termination is given by the Company within ninety days, or if either party creates a material breach that cannot be remedied within sixty days.
+In September 2014, the Company entered into an Exclusive Channel Collaboration agreement with Intrexon (the "Collaboration Agreement") to use Intrexon's proprietary technology for the development and commercialization of allogeneic cell therapeutics (the "Collaboration Products") to treat or repair damaged articular hyaline cartilage in humans.
+The term of the Collaboration Agreement commenced upon the effective date, September 30, 2014, and continues until either written notice of termination is given by the Company within ninety days, or if either party creates a material breach that cannot be remedied within sixty days.

-Under the terms of the Collaboration Agreement, the Company is solely responsible for the costs of development and commercialization with the following exceptions: (i) the establishment of certain manufacturing capabilities and facilities; (ii) the cost of basic research related to Intrexon's proprietary technology outside of costs related to the collaboration products; (iii) payments related to supplemental in-licensed third party IP; (iv) costs of filing, prosecution and maintenance of Intrexon patents; and (v) any other costs mutually agreed upon as being the responsibility of Intrexon.
-As consideration, the Company paid Intrexon an up-front fee of \$10,000 in the form of a convertible promissory note as an access fee for commercial license rights to the Intrexon IP granted in the Collaboration Agreement, and will pay commercialization milestones and sales milestones as achieved.
-Refer to Note 8, Related Party Convertible Promissory Notes for further details on the \$10,000 promissory note the Company issued to Intrexon.
-The commercialization milestone payments are payable in cash or shares of the Company's common stock at the option of the Company, and in the event the Company is sold prior to making any of these milestone payments and the Collaboration Agreement is transferred in the sale, the milestone payments would be payable in cash upon the first instance of each milestone.
-Finally, the Company is required to make royalty payments in the low double digits of the aggregated gross profit arising from the sale of collaboration products.
+Under the terms of the Collaboration Agreement, the Company is solely responsible for the costs to develop and commercialize any Collaboration Products with the following exceptions: (i) the establishment of certain manufacturing capabilities and facilities; (ii) the cost of basic research related to Intrexon's proprietary technology outside of costs related to the Collaboration Products; (iii) payments related to certain in-licensed third party IP; (iv) the costs of filing, prosecution and maintenance of Intrexon patents; and (v) any other costs mutually agreed upon as being the responsibility of Intrexon.
+As partial consideration, the Company will pay commercialization milestones totaling \$12 million, if and when achieved, and sales milestones totaling \$22.5 million, if and when achieved.
+The milestone payments are payable in cash or shares of the Company's common stock at the option of the Company.
+In the event the Company is sold prior to making any of these milestone payments and the Collaboration Agreement is transferred in the sale, the milestone payments would be payable in cash.
+The Company is also required to make low double digit royalty payments to Intrexon on any gross profit arising from the sale of Collaboration Products and to pay an intermediate double digit percentage of any sublicensing revenue it receives.